 Consideration of AAA Deadlines Given Travel Uncertainty

 We understand that visa delays and travel restrictions can make it difficult to meet standard deadlines.
-The submission deadline for participation in the General Call for Participation at the Annual Meeting was April 18th and cannot be extended due to the constraints imposed by the peer review process.
-As an accommodation, we encourage those encountering specific challenges to submit to the Virtual Call for Participation, which will be open May 5th- 16th 2025.
+Unfortunately submission deadlines cannot be extended due to the constraints imposed by the peer review process.
 If you have further questions, you can contact us directly at aaameetings@americananthro.org.

 DISCLAIMER: The information in this Guidance is provided in good faith for informational purposes only.
 This information is not legal advice and does not create an attorney-client relationship.
 If you have concerns about the issues raised in this Guidance, we encourage you to consult a qualified legal professional.